-6.1.4.5.
+6.1.4.4.
 Multiple authentication mechanisms (FIA_UAU.5)

-FIA_UAU.5.1 The TSF shall provide

-- 1. Basic Access Control Authentication Mechanism, - 2.
-Symmetric Authentication Mechanism based on TDES - to support user authentication. - FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following rules: - 1.
-The TOE accepts the authentication attempt as Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent Key. - 2. the TOE accepts the authentication attempt as Basic Inspection System only by means of the Basic Access Control Authentication Mechanism with the Document Basic Access Keys
+- FIA_UAU.5.1 The TSF shall provide - 1.
+Terminal Authentication Protocol, - 2.
+Secure messaging in MAC-ENC mode, - 3.
+Symmetric Authentication Mechanism based on TDES to support user authentication. - FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following rules: - 1.
+The TOE accepts the authentication attempt as Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent Key. - 2.
+After run of the Chip Authentication Protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with key agreed with the terminal by means of the Chip Authentication Mechanism. - 3.
+The TOE accepts the authentication attempt by means of the Terminal Authentication Protocol only if the terminal uses the public key presented during the Chip Authentication Protocol and the secure messaging established by the Chip Authentication Mechanism.

-Application note: The Basic Access Control Mechanism includes the secure messaging for all commands exchanged after successful authentication of the inspection system.
+Application note: Depending on the authentication methods used the Personalization Agent holds a key for the Symmetric Authentication Mechanism.
+The Basic Access Control Mechanism includes the secure messaging for all commands exchanged after successful authentication of the inspection system.
 The Personalization Agent may use Symmetric Authentication Mechanism without secure messaging mechanism as well if the personalization environment prevents eavesdropping to the communication between TOE and personalization terminal.
-The Basic Inspection System may use the Basic Access Control Authentication Mechanism with the Document Basic Access Keys
+The Basic Inspection System shall use the Basic Access Control Authentication Mechanism with the Document Basic Access Keys and the secure messaging after the mutual authentication.
+The General Inspection System shall use the secure messaging with the keys generated by the Chip Authentication Mechanism.

-6.1.4.6.
+6.1.4.5.
 Re-authenticating (FIA_UAU.6)

-FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the TOE during a BAC mechanism based communication after successful authentication of the terminal with Basic Access Control Authentication Mechanism.
+FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the TOE after successful run of the Chip Authentication Protocol shall be verified as being sent by the GIS.

-Application note: The Basic Access Control Mechanism specified in [15] includes the secure messaging for all commands exchanged after successful authentication of the Inspection System.
+Application note: The Basic Access Control Mechanism and the Chip Authentication Protocol specified in [15] include secure messaging for all commands exchanged after successful authentication of the Inspection System.
 The TOE checks by secure messaging in MAC_ENC mode each command based on Retail-MAC whether it was sent by the successfully authenticated terminal (see FCS_COP.1/MAC for further details).
 The TOE does not execute any command with incorrect message authentication code.
-Therefore the TOE re-authenticates the user for each received command and accepts only those commands received from the previously authenticated BAC user.
+Therefore the TOE re-authenticates the user for each received command and accepts only those commands received from the previously authenticated user.